Thanks for exploring my page.

 I noticed that my Shetland pony seemed extremely switched-on to the therapy work, and his awareness of 'intention' was more accute than my other horses.
 Pondering this, I wondered if more 'original' breeds of horse, closer to their wild ancestors, would be more sensitive.
 I took this idea to the Exmoor Pony Centre to begin some fairly rudimentary 'experiments' with Exmoor Ponies, just to see, and soon after (early 2019) I took up an employed position there to handle the semi-feral foals, lead treks over the moor and help to run the Visitor Centre.

-1:1 sessions with semi-feral herds of Exmoor Ponies out in their own environment across Exmoor have been extraordinarily powerful for some clients who have described it as "like magic".
+Meeting with semi-feral herds of Exmoor Ponies out in their own environment across Exmoor have been extraordinarily powerful for some clients who have described it as "like magic".
 Without a doubt, this is my favourite way of working.
 Have a look at my 'Testimonials' page to see for yourself and get in touch if you're curious, or drawn to booking a 'Meeting With the Wild' experience.

 I feel very honoured to be working in partnership with Exmoor National Park Authority, the National Trust (North Devon) and the Exmoor Pony Centre to deliver these experiences.
 I am also a North Devon Biosphere Business Partner.